base-link/base/book/libraries.md

-# Main Libraries in NoteTree
+# Main Libraries in TermTree

-These are open source building blocks used to make up the NoteTree framework.
-Calling NoteTree a framework is kind of a misnomer, it is basically the minimal set of conventions for building packages.
+These are open source building blocks used to make up the TermTree framework.
+Calling TermTree a framework is kind of a misnomer, it is basically the minimal set of conventions for building packages.

-1. `@termsurf/bind`: The NoteTree Environment Binding Library
+1. `@termsurf/bind`: The TermTree Environment Binding Library
-1. `@termsurf/note`: The NoteTree Data Type Library
+1. `@termsurf/note`: The TermTree Data Type Library
-1. `@termsurf/moon`: The NoteTree Environment Tooling Library
+1. `@termsurf/moon`: The TermTree Environment Tooling Library
-1. `@termsurf/hare`: The NoteTree Data Structure Library
+1. `@termsurf/hare`: The TermTree Data Structure Library
-1. `@termsurf/worm`: The NoteTree Content Grammar Library
+1. `@termsurf/worm`: The TermTree Content Grammar Library
-1. `@termsurf/mesh`: The NoteTree Compiler Library
+1. `@termsurf/mesh`: The TermTree Compiler Library
-1. `@termsurf/fish`: The NoteTree Linting Library
+1. `@termsurf/fish`: The TermTree Linting Library
-1. `@termsurf/wolf`: The NoteTree File Manipulation Library
+1. `@termsurf/wolf`: The TermTree File Manipulation Library
-1. `@termsurf/NoteTree`: The NoteTree Third-Party Integration Library
+1. `@termsurf/TermTree`: The TermTree Third-Party Integration Library
-1. `@termsurf/crow`: The NoteTree Drawing Library
+1. `@termsurf/crow`: The TermTree Drawing Library
-1. `@termsurf/nest`: The NoteTree Resource Provisioning Library
+1. `@termsurf/nest`: The TermTree Resource Provisioning Library
-1. `@termsurf/snow`: The NoteTree Querying Library
+1. `@termsurf/snow`: The TermTree Querying Library
-1. `@termsurf/door`: The NoteTree Permission Library
+1. `@termsurf/door`: The TermTree Permission Library
-1. `@termsurf/seed`: The NoteTree Math Library
+1. `@termsurf/seed`: The TermTree Math Library
-1. `@termsurf/tree`: The NoteTree DSL Library
+1. `@termsurf/tree`: The TermTree DSL Library

 ## `@termsurf/bind`